feelingofcomputing/website/content/collaboration.md

 Are you working on a project that represents your vision for the future of computing?
 Do you want contributions from our community members?
 [Get in touch](/contact), and we will list it here.
 Please provide the name of your project, a link to any relevant pages, and what sorts of contribution you would appreciate.

-* [Future of Coding Website](http://github.com/feelingofcomputing/futureofcoding.org) — Yes, the website itself is a project that welcomes contributions.
+* [Feeling of Computing Website](http://github.com/feelingofcomputing/website) — Yes, the website itself is a project that welcomes contributions.
 If you'd like to add information, fix errors, or make improvements (especially to the visual design), talk to @ivanreese in the Slack or open a PR.

 <br>